nadiaalshamsini/medichain-g5-t6-lab-trk/docs/SRS.md

 ​So that financial compliance is ensured before record locking.
 ​GitHub Issue: #3
-​3.2.3 Feature: Laboratory Data Integrity
+​3.2.3 Feature: Laboratory Data Integrity ​Description: Ensuring that raw results and reference ranges are stored accurately and locked during editing to maintain strict consistency.
-Description: Ensuring that raw results and reference ranges are stored accurately and locked during editing to maintain strict consistency.
+Priority: High.
 ​Story 1: Record Locking Management
 ​As a Lab Technician,
 ​I want the system to enforce strict Record Locking during results editing,